maitria/alpha/README.md

 # alpha
-An app for learning how a Clojure web app works.
-Actually, I wanted to learn how any web app works.
-I'm also a beginner at Clojure.
-So, that's fun. :-)
+A place for people new to Clojure and new to web apps to learn how Clojure web apps work.
+I made it &mdash; with much help from @eraserhd/Jason &mdash; because I wanted to really get it.
+But I like to share.
+So.

 ## What?
-This is Alex.
-I have help from Jason.
-He knows all the things.
 I intend this as a kata &mdash; for me &mdash; to repeat until it's second nature.
+You play how you want. :)

 I'll describe the steps as best I can.
 If you decide to follow these steps, and you get stuck, I'll try and help.
 You'll find us at [@hellomaitria](twitter.com/hellomaitria) or [alex@maitria.com](mailto:alex@maitria.com).